Department/Area: Organismic and Evolutionary Biology

 The HUH include six collections that, together, form one of the largest university herbarium collections in the world, and the third largest herbarium in the United States.
 With its state-of-the art research laboratories, computational facilities, and world class libraries, the HUH have been a centerpiece of biodiversity science.
 More information about the HUH can be found on its website http://huh.harvard.edu/.

-The Harvard University Herbaria Research Fellowship is awarded for two years.
-The fellowship in intended to enable the fellow to work under the mentorship of a Harvard University faculty member.
+The Fellow will work under the mentorship of a Harvard University faculty member and in collaboration with HUH curatorial staff.
 Fellowships will be awarded on an annual basis.
 The application deadline for this program is November 15.

 The Fellow must initiate his or her term at the HUH within one year of notification of award and will be expected to be in full-time residence during his or her tenure.

-The Harvard University Herbaria Fellowship provides a modest stipend and additional allowance for travel and research expenses.
+The Harvard University Farlow Fellowship provides a modest stipend and an additional allowance for travel and research expenses.

 Inquiries may be made by email to Jeannette Everritt at email@example.com